PeterCullenBurbery/PeterCullenBurbery/README.md

 I love New York City.

-I'm working on a minor in computer science at Marshall University and I have also learned at Zero to Mastery Academy and freecodecamp.org.
+I have also learned at Zero to Mastery Academy and freecodecamp.org.
 I also enjoy reading the art of computer programming by Donald Knuth.

 I'm currently learning about combinatorics, factorials, binomials, subfactorials, Catalan numbers, multinomials, rising factorials, falling factorials, permutations, combinations, and derangements.